St John Bosco Arts College

 - Whole school literacy and numeracy strategies

-First aid training has been undertaken by a number of staff in the college and is revisited and updated regularly and designated teachers within the college are involved in regular safeguarding training.
+First aid training has been undertaken by a number of staff in the college and is revisited and updated regularly.
+Designated teachers within the college are involved in regular safeguarding training.

 - How will my child be included in activities outside the classroom including school trips?

-- The college encourages full participation in the curriculum and extra-curricular activities are available at lunchtime and after school, for all students where possible.
+The college promotes a widely inclusive curriculum in which attendance at extra-curricular activities at lunch and after school is encouraged.
 For some students it may be necessary for a member of staff to complete a risk assessment with contribution from parents to make sure all areas of health and safety are covered before particular activities can take place.
+A school risk assessment supported by parental consultation, maybe implemented in some instances, to ensure that health and safety statutes are met.

 - How accessible is the school?